spicetify/marketplace/README.md

     "code": "The single line css you have"
 }
 ```

+## Basic card loading functionality outline
+1. `componentDidMount` triggers `newRequest`, which triggers `loadAmount(30)`
+2. `loadAmount` calls `loadPage` in a loop until it has the requested amount of cards or runs out of results
+3. `loadPage` calls `getRepos(page)` to get the next page of extensions.
+It queries the GitHub API for any repos with the "spicetify-extensions" topic.
+We'll likely add our own tag in the future, like "spicetify-marketplace".
+4. The it loops through all the results and runs `fetchRepoExtensions()` or `getThemeRepos()`, which fetches a `manifest.json` file from the repo's root folder.
+If it finds one, we generate a card based on the info.
+* Or if the active tab is "Installed", `loadPage` calls `getLocalStorageDataFromKey(LOCALSTORAGE_KEYS.installedSnippets)` to get the extensions from the localstorage and generate the cards from there.
+* Or if the active tab is "Snippets", `loadPage` calls `fetchCssSnippets()` and generates cards from the most recent `snippets.json` on GitHub.

 ## Styling + Build Process
 - The stylesheet is built using Sass (scss) with the [Parcel](https://parceljs.org/) bundler